Who Is Valerie Thomas?

-Valerie Thomas was born in May 1943 in Maryland.
-Thomas's interest in math and science were not encouraged until her college years.
+Valerie Thomas' interest in math and science were not encouraged until her college years.
 After graduating with a degree in chemistry, Thomas accepted a position at NASA.
 She remained there until her retirement in 1995.
 During that time, Thomas received a patent for an illusion transmitter and contributed broadly to the organization's research efforts.

 Early Life and Career